E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD/sionlib_dlmeso_dpd/readme.rst

 This module proposes to use the SIONlib_ library to write/read the trajectory (HISTORY) files in DL_MESO_DPD, the Dissipative Particle Dynamics (DPD) code from the DL_MESO_ package.
-In the last release (2.6, dating November 2015), the MPI version of DL_MESO_DPD generates *multiple* trajectory files, one for each process.
+In the last release (2.6, dating November 2015), the MPI version of DL_MESO_DPD generates *multiple* trajectory files, one for each MPI task.
 The use of SIONlib_ allows to minimally modify the writing so that just *one* physical file (history.sion) is produced.
 An analogous modification has to be implemented in the post-processing utilities that read the HISTORY files.
 As an example, here the modifications